OutreachProfile Rental

 Step 2: Calculate Backwards from Your Goal

-Profiles Needed = Monthly Goal ÷ (Connections per Profile × Your Conversion Rate)
+The formula: Profiles Needed = Monthly Goal ÷ (Connections per Profile × Your Conversion Rate)

 Example calculation: